AndHope/Basileia-Romaion/patch-notes.md

 - fixed Czech culture being wrong religion
 - fix for a bug caused by a Vinland company disabling generic timber company.
 - Fixed mods Relgion icons being to small.
+- Increased Damascus Borders.
+- Tweaked the Persian/Kurdish Borders a tiny bit.
+- Added in some Kappadocian pops to eastern Anatolia and some events related to Regional Roman minorites.

 - Enlarged the CoA for the alternate flag for WRE.
 - Changed Antartican culture in Nova Veneto to louisiane.